Kappa Mikey: Home media

-In 2008, the Animation Collective site advertised a second DVD that was scheduled be released sometime later that year.
-However, the announcement was removed from the website, leaving the exact release date to be unknown.
+In 2008, the Animation Collective site advertised a second DVD that was scheduled to be released sometime later that year.
+However, the announcement was removed from the website, leaving the exact release date unknown.
 The DVD was intended to include the first season in its entirety, with DVD extras, and would have been considered more of an "official" volume than the last one.
 No further announcement has been made as the status of this DVD.
 As of 2009, this release is shelved.